soso-song/loqal-discussion-website/README.md

-However, the current application is hardcoded to log in as the first account called "user" which has no access to the admin dashboard.
+However, the current application is hardcoded to log in as the first account called “user” which has no access to the admin dashboard.
 To log in as admin, open /sharedClasses/classes.js and go to the bottom to change current user to admin:
 ```javascript
 //Regular user
 // curr_user = users[0];
 //Admin user
 curr_user = users[2];
 ```
-Now when you open user/userdashboard.html, you will see an additional button called "Admin Dashboard" which shall lead you to a different dashboard only for admin users.
+Now when you open user/userdashboard.html, you will see an additional button called “Admin Dashboard” which shall lead you to a different dashboard only for admin users.